gnjo/laby/README.md

 ```

 ```
-//room pattern 3 is object, like a item.
+//room pattern. the "3" is object, like a item.
 000
 030
 000